allenai/allennlp/README.md

 Now you can do any of the following:

-* Run a model on example sentences with `allennlp/run bulk`.
+* Run a model on example sentences with `allennlp/run predict`.
 * Start a web service to host our models with `allennlp/run serve`.
 * Interactively code against AllenNLP from the Python interpreter with `python`.